akhan23wgu/ConvertUsingFFMPEG/README.md

 # Other Information

-1. This takes a LONG time to run it all depends on how fast your computer is and how the original file was encoded
+1. Average to convert a 5GB file is 30 minutes
-2. On average a 2GB file will take 2-3 hours to complete on an 8 core CPU clocked around 3.9GHz (Might be faster or slower depending on how new the CPU is)
+2. On average a 2GB file will take 20 minutes on a 1050Ti (Might be faster or slower depending on how new the GPU is)
+3. NVENC encoding ONLY works on 9xx+ GPUs

 # License